 Ian is now a fully established video artist.
-His poetry videos have met great success, having been published in literary journals and websites, shown at festivals, galleries and installations around the world, including UK, Ireland, Greece, Italy, Germany, Hungary, Austria, Switzerland, The Netherlands, Sweden, Finland, France, Portugal, Croatia, Ukraine, USA, Mexico, Panama, Peru, Brazil, India, as well as many locations around Australia.
+His poetry videos have met great success, having been shown at festivals, galleries, installations and on-line programs around the world, including UK, Ireland, Greece, Italy, Germany, Hungary, Austria, Switzerland, The Netherlands, Sweden, Finland, France, Portugal, Croatia, Ukraine, USA, Mexico, Panama, Peru, Brazil, India, as well as many locations around Australia.
 Several have won or have been short-listed for awards and prizes at international festivals.
 Some recent videos that have received critical acclaim are in the gallery below.
+Click here to see the full list of screening of Ian’s videos.

 In 2017/2018, Ian made a series of documentary videos in Italian for Australia Donna’s project: Language and Legacy: Exploring the legacy of Italian language across generations of women of Italian origin.
 Funded by the SA Department for Communities and Social Inclusion, this project documented six first generation women, together with their daughters and granddaughters, in an exploration of their experiences and the meaning inherent in sharing their deep linguistic and cultural baggage.
 Click here to see this project.